 Common Name: Indian Woodoats

-Chasmanthium latifolium is a Perennial up to 1.00 metres tall.
+Chasmanthium latifolium is a perennial plant that can grow up to 1.00 metres tall.

 South-eastern N. America to northern Mexico.